thomaschaplin/kilokeeper/README.md

 - View a historical graph of weight changes over time.
 - Weight over time is displayed in a chart.
 - Data is persisted in a JSON file (`weights.json`).
+- Calculate and display BMI and BMI status.
+- Display age based on date of birth.
+- Display weight in kilograms and stones, pounds, and ounces.
+- Display goal weight.

 ## Demo